EricMorse/ECE434/hw02/ReadMe.md

 ### Instructions
 Push the buttons, the lights will turn off when the corresponding button to the right of it is released

+### Execution
+hw02.py takes absolutely no additional arguments, so ./hw02 runs the program.

 # Homework 2: Measuring a gpio pin

 ### Answer to Questions